 Garden of Life Vitamin C

-This supplement is made with organic whole food ingredients, and is specifically formulated with 500mg of whole food Vitamin C along with naturally occurring bioflavonoids.
+This supplement is crafted with organic whole food ingredients, specifically 500mg of whole food Vitamin C, along with naturally occurring bioflavonoids.
+The formula is further enriched with probiotics and enzymes to support both your immune and digestive systems.
+Plus, it’s Third-Party Certified Non-GMO, Gluten-Free, Vegan, and Kosher.

 LivOn Laboratories Lypo–Spheric Vitamin C

-LivOn Laboratories Lypo–Spheric Vitamin C was shown to reduce the appearance of fine lines and wrinkles in 4 weeks.
-Vegan, Non GMO, gluten-, dairy- and sugar-free formula.
+LivOn Laboratories Lypo-Spheric Vitamin C is clinically proven to reduce the look of fine lines and wrinkles in just four weeks.
+Plus, it’s a Vegan, Non-GMO, gluten-, dairy-, and sugar-free formula.

 Garden of Life Baby Vitamin C Drops